rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 The Rust compiler already embeds compiler and LLVM version in the executables built with it.
 You can see it by running `strings your_executable | grep 'rustc version'`.

+Go compiler embeds `go.mod` dependency information into its compiled binaries.
+Unlike Rust, Go does not have a machine-readable vulnerability database yet, but this information is already used by e.g. [golicense](https://github.com/mitchellh/golicense).

-The author is not aware of direct prior art in other languages.
-Since build system and package management system are usually decoupled, most languages did not have the opportunity to implement anything like this.
+Since build system and package management system are usually decoupled, most other languages did not have the opportunity to implement anything like this.

 In microservice environments it is fairly typical to expose an HTTP endpoint returning the application version, see e.g. [example from Go cookbook](https://blog.kowalczyk.info/article/vEja/embedding-build-number-in-go-executable.html).
 However, this typically does not include versions of the dependencies.